rdiez/Tools/OpenVPN/README.txt

       cat /proc/sys/net/ipv4/conf/enp1s0/proxy_arp
     Replace 'enp1s0' above with the corresponding network interface on your system.

     However, I did not need to enable Proxy ARP on my server.
+The 'arp' commands which add the MAC addresses worked even though option proxy_arp was disabled not only on all interfaces, but also globally in /proc/sys/net/ipv4/conf/all/proxy_arp .

   - Determine a range of IP addresses in your LAN to reserve for remote VPN clients.
     This range cannot be completely arbitrary, as you have to follow IP subnetting rules.